MLN Educational Tool: Knowledge, Resources, Training

 DMEPOS General Documentation Requirements

-All claims billed to Medicare require a written order or prescription from the treating practitioner as a condition for payment.
-The written order or prescription must meet Standard Written Order (SWO) requirements.
+All claims billed to Medicare require a written order or prescription from the treating practitioner as a condition for payment, which must meet standard written order (SWO) requirements.

 To justify payment, suppliers must meet these requirements: